Cal-Fang/PoliceTransport/README.md

 Since we have decided the time window should be from 2018-04-30 to 2024-04-30 for this project, we would need to drop all records prior to this period for the 2018 file and all records post to this period for the 2024 files.

 ### Reformatting
 GVA data is stored in another format for all records prior to 2019-01-01.
 So for our analysis, we would need to do some extra cleaning and proofreading for ***2018 records***.
-The 2018 file have following features:
+The 2018 file has the following features:
 1. Each case is summarized into one row;
 2. Every case recorded in this document had at least one police killed or injured;
 3. Victims.Killed and Victims.Injured also count non-police subject (citizen) killed or injured in the corresponding case.